Home

 Full Service Stock Brokers

-A full service stock broker does provide a service.
+A full service broker does provide a service.
 Generally, the more commission you pay the more you get.
 In the above table, a full service broker would likely charge around 2 percent to buy or sell a stock.
 If you find a good broker, they should help you identify when and what to buy.
 They should keep you informed and educate you.

 Discount Stock Brokers

-For a $1 per 100 shares, you generally get a discount stock broker, who will carry out your transaction.
+For a $1 per 100 shares, you generally get a discount broker, who will carry out your transaction.
 You get no advice on what to buy, when to buy or when to sell.
 You are responsible for making the trade yourself likely on either the Internet or phone and your monthly statement will likely be either sent to your e-mail address or viewable in your account.

 The above table helps you understand that the more you pay to trade the less you should trade and the more of a long-term trader you need to be.